ethereum/consensus-specs/specs/phase1/validator.md

 Note the timing of when to create/broadcast is altered from Phase 1.

 A validator should create and broadcast the `attestation` to the associated attestation subnet when either (a) the validator has received a valid `BeaconBlock` from the expected beacon block proposer and a valid `ShardBlock` for the expected shard block proposer for the assigned `slot` or (b) one-half of the `slot` has transpired (`SECONDS_PER_SLOT / 2` seconds after the start of `slot`) -- whichever comes _first_.

 #### Attestation data

 `attestation_data` is constructed in the same manner as Phase 0 but uses `FullAttestationData` with the addition of two fields -- `shard_head_root` and `shard_transition`.

 - Let `head_block` be the result of running the fork choice during the assigned slot.
 - Let `head_state` be the state of `head_block` processed through any empty slots up to the assigned slot using `process_slots(state, slot)`.
 - Let `shard_head_block` be the result of running the fork choice on the assigned shard chain during the assigned slot.
 - Let `shard_blocks` be the shard blocks in the chain starting immediately _after_ the most recent crosslink (`head_state.shard_transitions[shard].latest_block_root`) up to the `shard_head_block` (i.e. the value of the shard fork choice store of `get_pending_shard_blocks(store, shard_store)`).

-*Note*: We assume that the fork choice only follows branches with valid `offset_slots` with respect to the most recent beacon state shard transition for the queried shard.
+*Note*: We assume that the fork choice only follows branches with valid `admissible_slots` with respect to the most recent beacon state shard transition for the queried shard.

 ##### Shard head root